-Over the past few weeks, I’ve talked trash about BDC reticles, praised Christmas tree reticles, and explored the 50/200 yard zero.
+Over the past few weeks, I’ve talked trash about BDC reticles, praised Christmas tree reticles, and explored various zero distances.
 In all of those posts, I’ve posted various ballistic charts showing how taking things at face value can lead to some significant accuracy errors.
 As such, I figured it couldn’t hurt to spend a little bit of time talking about velocity and how it relates to accuracy (and precision).
 Specifically, I want to spend sometime talking about the problem with taking advertised velocity at face value.

 Before diving into it, I should explain the difference between accuracy and precision.
 Accuracy and precision are commonly thought of and used as synonyms.
 I’ll be the first to admit that I often use them interchangeably without a second thought.
 However, for the purpose of this discussion it’s important to distinguish between them.